-When using cloth face coverings, the public should:
+When using face coverings:

-The CDC advises all people over the age of two wear a cloth face covering over their nose and mouth when:
+The CDC advises all people over the age of two wear a face covering over their nose and mouth when:

 Residents should continue to maintain physical distancing of at least six feet while outside their residence.